UltraRAM Would Merge Memory and Storage

 They also said that based on their testing, the unit could store and hold data for 1,000 years and still be able to retrieve it.
 That's inherently impossible to test for real, though even with a massive margin of error that should still make it practical.

 If the technology proves practical, it would reduce the need for separate hard drive and memory units in computers.
-The questions now are whether big-scale production throws up and whether the production costs make it financially viable.
+The questions now are whether big-scale production follows through and whether the production costs make it financially viable.

 What's Your Opinion?